July 27, 2019 (Saturday) broadcast from 9:54 pm on MBS

 It was the completion of the technique "Roclair" that expresses the ideal light.

 In the studio of Nishinomiya City's glass artist Keiko Miura (76 years old), there is a lump of glass with various nuances.
 The glass contains countless bubbles that softly refract light like a mist.

 Bubbles and color change slightly depending on the ingredients such as silica sand, rare metal, sodium carbonate, etc. which are mixed when making glass and the process temperature.
-The glasses were custom-made products of several US companies as well as French glass manufacturers.

 Of course, these were not at hand from the beginning.
 She had to create the ideal material by herself.
 Although Miura established the glass art technique “Roclair”, Miura was struggling to obtain the ideal glass.

 The chance came in 1978.
 When she announced “Roclair” at the World Craft Conference held in Kyoto, she voluntarily called for glass production cooperation at the venue.
 Expectations were weak, but a young German manufacturer responded that he wanted to cooperate.